QANplatform (QANX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 QANplatform Historical Price

-According to the latest data gathered on QANplatform live price page, the current price of QANplatform is 0.02447144USD.
-The circulating supply of QANplatform(QANX) is 1.70B QANX , giving it a market capitalization of $41.63M.
+According to the latest data gathered on QANplatform live price page, the current price of QANplatform is 0.02569312USD.
+The circulating supply of QANplatform(QANX) is 1.70B QANX , giving it a market capitalization of $43.76M.

 The QANplatform Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of QANX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.